 Our dry sheets are not sticky, leaving no residue even when used to clean electrical appliances, fluorescent lights, furniture, wooden surfaces, and car interiors.

 MAGICLEAN WET SHEET

 Ready-moistened with liquid cleaner

-Our sheets are treated so you could readily remove dirt, dust, stains, and spills effectively, with just one wipe.
+Wiper wet sheets helps you remove dirt, dust, stains and spills effectively with just one wipe and 1.5x more wetness for better cleaning.